Polkadot-Blockchain-Academy/pba-content/syllabus/Graded_Assignments/week-4.md

 - Rococo Relay Chain.
 - Parachain template.

-The overall goal for this assignment is to be able to send some ROC (native asset of the Rococo relay chain) to a parachain built by you and then send them back to the relay chain.
+The overall goal for this assignment is to be able to reserve-based transfer some ROC (native asset of the Rococo relay chain) to a parachain built by you and then send them back to the relay chain.

 ## XCM Configuration (xcm_config.rs)